 “I joined Newman University in September 2016 having spent over 20 years working in both primary and secondary schools in the West Midlands.
 I completed my Masters in Education at Newman in June 2016 and was delighted to take up a lecturing post here shortly afterwards.
 The transition into higher education was made so much easier by the welcome and support received by my new colleagues.
 As Newman is a small university it means that you get to know everyone very quickly across both faculties and the atmosphere is friendly and positive.

 I teach on undergraduate and postgraduate ITE programmes and enjoy planning and delivering interactive sessions and debating current educational issues with students.
 I also have responsibility for the Year 2 ITE students which incorporates pastoral as well as academic duties.

 The best thing about working at Newman is seeing the progress made by the students and watching them become confident classroom practitioners.
 It is always a proud moment when they come back to visit us during their NQT year and tell us how rewarding they are finding their new careers.

 The variety in a typical week is incredible and can vary from visiting a student on placement to assisting with writing new modules and taking part in open days.
-I have also had the opportunity to attend and present at conferences as well as taking part in academic writing workshops both here at Newman and at other institutions.
-I have now embarked on the EdD at Newman and look forward to the new challenges that will bring.”
+I have also had the opportunity to attend and present at conferences as well as taking part in academic writing workshops both here at Newman and at other institutions.”